PennLINC/qsirecon/docs/input_data.rst

 =========================

 Suppose you ran FreeSurfer on your data (e.g. as part of fmriprep).
-You can specify the directory containing freesurfer outputs with the ``--freesurfer-input`` flag.
+You can specify the directory containing freesurfer outputs with the ``--fs-subjects-dir`` flag.
 If you have::

     derivatives/freesurfer/sub-x